jencvua1/deploy-wyona-spring-boot-hello-world-rest/README.md

   Install openjdk-8-jdk on your linux server.

-  Create user wyona tyo run java
+  Create user wyona to run java